 Claiming your free Birdeye profile gives you a higher chance of ranking in relevant search results.
 Birdeye aggregates reviews from sites all across the Internet, which means you’ll be sending valuable signals of social proof to Google’s algorithm.

-Remember, it’s important to claim your profiles for your overall brand as well as your individual realtors.
+Remember, it’s important to claim your profiles for your overall brand and your realtors.
 This will give your team more reach in search results and help to crowd out competitors.

 Enable clients to share their experiences